alessandrogiacardi/alessandrogiacardi.github.io/_pages/about.md

 ---

-I'm a PhD Candidate in [Development Economics](https://phd.uniroma1.it/web/SOCIAL-AND-ECONOMIC-SCIENCES_nD3759_EN.aspx) at Sapienza University of Rome, and a research fellow at the [Food Insecurity and Poverty Observatory Lab](https://www.cursa.it/project/progetto-osservatorio-sullinsicurezza-alimentare-nella-citta-metropolitana-di-roma-capitale-2022/).
+I'm a PhD Candidate in [Development Economics](https://phd.uniroma1.it/web/SOCIAL-AND-ECONOMIC-SCIENCES_nD3759_EN.aspx) at Sapienza University of Rome, and a Research Fellow at the [Food Insecurity and Poverty Observatory Lab](https://www.cursa.it/project/progetto-osservatorio-sullinsicurezza-alimentare-nella-citta-metropolitana-di-roma-capitale-2022/).

-My broader research interests lie in the **micro-level determinants and channels of climate adaptation**, with particular attention to risk perception, gendered dynamics, and local risk management mechanisms.
+My broader research interests lie in the **micro-level determinants and channels of adaptation to co-variate shocks**, with particular attention to risk perception, gendered dynamics, and local risk management mechanisms.

-In 2024, I visited the [Paris School of Economics (PSE)](https://development.parisschoolofeconomics.eu/en/) within the Development Group.
-In 2025, I am visiting the Nova School of Business and Economics, hosted by the [NOVAFRICA](https://novafrica.org/) center.
+In 2025/2026, I visited the Nova School of Business and Economics, hosted by the NOVAFRICA center and Catia Batista.
+In 2024, I visited the Paris School of Economics (PSE) within the Development Group.

 📋 [List of dev/agri/envi conferences](https://docs.google.com/spreadsheets/d/1qkU_YiUGi4qB43KIGUyaJ2FUsheD_ldyCapBxzrLc3I/edit?usp=sharing)
 — please contribute!